 - Q: I have been married for more than one year, but my spouse is not covered on my policy.
-How can I add my spouse to my existing coverage? - A: If you have been married for more than a year additional documents are required and waiting periods may apply unless you have a valid qualifying event or if your current coverage is family.
-Acceptable documents include: joint account bank statement, mortgage statement, home owners insurance, prior year's joint tax return.
-Contact your department's HR representative for more information - Q: What if my spouse also works for the County? - A: The County offers one family health, dental and optical insurance plan and one health Buy-Out option to couples where both spouses work for the County, the College, or are retirees of the County.
-This program, called "Smart Savings," is described in the Smart Savings section of these FAQ's. - Q: I am getting divorced and would like to know when can I remove my spouse? - A: You may voluntarily remove dependents you no longer wish to cover even if they are still eligible for coverage.
+How can I add my spouse to my existing coverage? - A: If you have been married for more than a year additional documents are required and waiting periods may apply unless you have a valid qualifying event.
+Acceptable documents include: joint account bank statement, mortgage statement, home owner's insurance, the previous year's joint tax return.
+Contact your department's HR representative for more information - Q: What if my spouse also works for the County? - A: The County offers one family health, dental and optical insurance plan and one health Buy-Out option to employees who are married to each other.
+The Buy-Out option is called Smart Savings.
+Employees who retire while enrolled in the program will also continue in the program. - Q: I am getting divorced and would like to know when can I remove my spouse? - A: You may voluntarily remove dependents you no longer wish to cover even if they are still eligible for coverage.
 If you are getting a divorce or your marriage is annulled, you can notify your HR representative prior to the final decree to remove your spouse.
 Once the divorce is final your former spouse is no longer eligible, and must be removed, even if a court orders you to maintain coverage.